 Probate hearings are heard in the Probate Department of the Superior Court in the county where the decedent lived at the time of death.
 The Probate Department for Orange County is located in the Central Justice Justice Center in Santa Ana, California.

 If you must file a probate petition in another state because there is real property in that state, the courts in that state may use a different name for probate court.

 If there is a Will, the executor is usually appointed as the personal representative.
 The personal representative is responsible for managing the estate and abiding by the probate rules and procedures.

-The executor does not have the authority to act as the personal representative until they are appointed by the court and the Court Clerk issues formal letters if appointment.
+The executor does not have the authority to act as the personal representative until they are appointed by the Court and the Court Clerk issues formal letters of appointment.